GeoffAWaddington/CSI30Wiki/Installation-and-Setup.md

 13. "OK" everything.
 14. **While still in Options|Preferences, if your device is MIDI, go to MIDI Devices and make sure the Surfaces you wish to use with CSI are Disabled for both Input and Output.**

+## Installing CSI Updates
+When a new version of CSI is released, updating CSI involves no more than copying over the .dll or dylib to the appropriate UserPlugins folder with Reaper closed, then launching Reaper.

+If you plan on updating any surface or support files, do **NOT** overwrite your current CSI.ini with the one in the .zip folder.
+By the same token, do not overwrite any .zon files or zone folders you may have customized unless you are intentionally going back to a stock setup - you will lose any customizations you made.

 ## Notes
 * The information you entered while setting up CSI for the first time gets stored in [[CSI.ini|CSI.INI]] in your CSI folder.
 Once you're comfortable, it's sometimes easier to edit this information directly in this file.